genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### View

-To look at the data held in a specific view, use the [`view`](#dbmon-commands) command followed by the view name: for example `view POSITION_VIEW`.
+To look at the data held in a specific view, use the [`view`](#dbmon-commands) command followed by the view name: for example `view BROKER`.
 Once you have selected a view, the `DbMon` prompt changes to show the view name.

 ```javascript
 DbMon>table BROKER